microsoft/Sentinel/data lake/notebooks/README.md

 ## 📌 Next Steps

 - Explore the `Password Spray/` folder for a complete example pipeline.
-- Extend with new detection scenarios for datalake.
+- Extend with new detection scenarios for Sentinel data lake.
 - Contribute additional notebooks following the same modular structure.